ahmad-naghavi-ozu/SSBH-prep-split/README.md

 **⚡ Learning Rate Impact:** The necessity to normalize 16-bit RGB imagery to [0,1] range will most probably impact your typical learning rate.
 You may need a significantly smaller rate compared to standard uint8 RGB datasets in the [0,255] range.

-## Split Statistics and Distribution

-### Sample Distribution
-The dataset is split with careful attention to maintaining representative distribution:

-- **Geographic Coverage**: Samples from all 67 cuts represented across splits
-- **Urban Diversity**: Random splitting ensures varied urban densities in each split
-- **Building Complexity**: Mixed building heights and mask patterns in all splits

-### Expected Sample Counts
-Based on the complete dataset after preprocessing and validation:
-- **Train**: ~3,924 samples (70%)
-- **Valid**: ~560 samples (10%)
-- **Test**: ~1,122 samples (20%)

-*Note: Exact counts depend on the number of valid samples after data quality checks*

-### Cut Distribution Analysis
-The splitting process analyzes and reports:
-- Number of unique cuts represented in each split
-- Average samples per cut in each split
-- Range of cuts (cut01-cut67) covered

 ## Training and Evaluation Guidelines

 ### Recommended Approach